ays14/innovaccer-hackercamp-19/README.md

 ```

 2. Create `.env` file as per the sample `EXAMPLE.env` file in the root of your project.
+The username and password are the credentials for Sandbox Api for ApiMedic API.
+These credentials are API keys and can be found [here](https://apimedic.com/apikeys).
+Please make an account [here](https://apimedic.com/signup), if you don't have one to get your API keys.

 *Lines beginning with '#' are comments and are not required in `.env`
  By default, the working environment, 'env' is set equal to 'development'*